Jesse Fulton's professional "README"

 What do I do?

-Enable the successful delivery of amazing work.
+Enable the successful delivery of world-class experiences, products, and services.

 How do I it?